Modeling the JWST MIRI Counts, Insights Into the Source Properties and Role of Dust-Obscured AGN: Results

 In Figure~\ref{fig:redshift_distributions_by_flux_bins}, we examine the redshift distributions in different observed flux density ranges.
 We often observe a bi-modal or even more complex redshift distribution.
 This arises from major features in the mid-IR SEDs coming into different filters.
 For example at the shorter wavelengths (F560W, F770W, and even F1000W) the counts are boosted at \(z \sim 3\) by the negative $k$-correction as the redshifted SED samples up towards the \(1.6 \, \mu \rm m\) stellar bump.
 For the longer wavelength filters, the multi-peak behavior arises as the PAH features \(3.3, 6.2, 7.7, 8.6, 11.3 \, \mu \rm m\) come in and out of the different filters.
 As a result, MIRI surveys that reach to 0.1-0.2\,$\mu$Jy (similar to H2P and SMILES) probe significant numbers of galaxies at cosmic noon and even beyond, although the counts drop significantly at $z>3$ for these flux levels.

 Lastly, in Figure~\ref{fig:redshift_distributions_by_population} we show the redshift distributions for galaxies with \(S_\nu > 0.03\,\mu \rm Jy\), split into main sequence (MS), starburst (SB), quiescent (QG), composite galaxies (Comp), and AGN.
 The sample is overwhelmingly dominated by main-sequence galaxies, consistent with the F560W observations from \citep{Sajkov2024}.
+This is also consistent with the predictions of \citet{Cowley2018}, who find that MIRI-selected samples are dominated by disk-mode star formation.
 Quiescent galaxies contribute primarily at low redshift \(z \lesssim 1\), but do not dominate the population at any redshift.
-This is contrary to the results of \citet{Cowley2018}, where quiescent galaxies were predicted to dominate the MIRI-selected samples.

 Composite galaxies (\(f_{\rm AGN, MIR} \in [0.2-0.8]\)) represent the second most abundant population across all redshifts and wavelengths, especially significant among the cosmic noon ($z\sim1-3$) MIRI sources.
 AGN and Starburst galaxies exhibit similar redshift distributions with primary peaks at \(z \sim 1\) and a secondary peak around cosmic noon.
 The quiescent population declines sharply past \(z \gtrsim 1\) in line with expectations of cosmic evolution as well as due to the lack of strong mid-IR features to boost their observed emission in the MIRI filters.